Cyphrme/Coze/README.md

 `["cad","sig"]`.

 ## ECDSA `x` and `sig` Bytes
-For ECDSA `x` is the concatenated X and Y and `sig` is the concatenated, R and
- S.  Padding is needed For ES512 because P-521 is prime, and is rounded up to the nearest byte before padding.
+For ECDSA , (X and Y) and (R and S) are concatenated for `x` and `sig` respectively.
+Padding is needed for ES512 because P-521 is rounded up to the nearest byte before padding.

 ## Javascript Vs Golang Crypto.
 Javascript's `SubtleCrypto.sign(algorithm, key, data)` always hashes a message